 Observe the data on the chart: “Board Meeting” is the last data.
 So, “Board Meeting” is regarded as a high position.
 When I selected Label Position High for Horizontal Axis(value Axis), in the following chart you see: Horizontal Axis is taking a position on the Board Meeting side, I mean the High side.
 Observe the following chart closely to understand what I am saying.
 This is an important concept you have to understand.

 You see the Horizontal axis starts on date 07/03/2013.
 The date 07/03/2013 is selected by Excel.
 You did not input it.
 Every chart starts from a value.
-Excel by default set that value, but you can set from which value a chart will start.
-Look at the above chart, from the top, the first Blue Bar is representing value 03/05/2013 of Start Date data series of point “Planning Meeting” and the Red Bar is representing value 3 of Duration data series of same point “Planning Meeting“.
+Excel by default sets that value, but you can set from which value a chart will start.
+Look at the above chart, from the top, the first Blue Bar represents value 03/05/2013 of Start Date data series of point “Planning Meeting” and the Red Bar represents the value 3 of Duration data series of the same point “Planning Meeting“.

 As the Horizontal Axis starts from the date 07/03/2013, so, this blue zone actually shows the days between 07/03/2013 and 03/05/2013.
 In the same way, you can observe the other data series values in the chart.
 Just move your mouse pointer over a Bar(in this chart either Blue or Red bar), Excel will show you three things: